hamid-yg/Auto-Playlist/server/README.md

 ## Deployment

-The project is deployed using Deta Cloud
+The project is deployed using Heroku